OdedMous/Medical-Text-Classification/README.md

 ## Main Idea
-The main idea used in this project is to learn a smart embedding to each medical transcription in the training set, and then use the embedded vectors to train classifiers.
-Then one can perform the same embedding to a new medical transcription and predict its...
+The main idea used in this project is to learn a smart embedding to each medical description in the training set, and use the embedded vectors to train classifiers.
+Then one can perform the same embedding to a new medical description and predict its medical specialty.

 The idea is adapted from [1], with the necessary adjustments because text data is used in this project instead of images.